noppanit/noppanit.github.io/_posts/2017-12-29-my-resolutions-for-2018.markdown

 # Reflections on 2017

 2017 was a painful year for me.
 I didn't stick to my plan and I was completely detailed.
 One thing that I think I did great was investment.
-I open a brokerage  account and I started investing with automatic deposit from my paycheck.
+I opened a brokerage  account and I started investing with automatic deposit from my paycheck.
 I also set aside 401K and Roth.

 I did one 5K run and I finished it with 10:37 /mile.
 It's a good start for me.